History of Islamic economics: Waqf trust

-The trust law developed in England at the time of the Crusades, during the 12th and 13th centuries was introduced by Crusaders who may have been influenced by the waqf institutions they came across in the Middle East.
+The trust law developed in England at the time of the Crusades (during the 12th and 13th centuries) was introduced by Crusaders who may have been influenced by the waqf institutions they came across in the Middle East.

-After the Islamic waqf law and madrassah foundations were firmly established by the 10th century, the number of Bimaristan hospitals multiplied throughout Islamic lands.
+After the Islamic waqf law and madrasa foundations were firmly established by the 10th century, the number of Bimaristan hospitals multiplied throughout Islamic lands.
 In the 11th century, every Islamic city had at least several hospitals.
 The waqf trust institutions funded the hospitals for various expenses, including the wages of doctors, ophthalmologists, surgeons, chemists, pharmacists, domestics and all other staff, the purchase of foods and drugs; hospital equipment such as beds, mattresses, bowls and perfumes; and repairs to buildings.
 The waqf trusts also funded medical schools, and their revenues covered various expenses such as their maintenance and the payment of teachers and students.

 Classical Muslim commerce

 The systems of contract relied upon by merchants was very effective.
 Merchants would buy and sell on commission, with money loaned to them by wealthy investors, or a joint investment of several merchants, who were often Muslim, Christian and Jewish.
 Recently, a collection of documents was found in an Egyptian synagogue shedding a very detailed and human light on the life of medieval Middle Eastern merchants.
 Business partnerships would be made for many commercial ventures, and bonds of kinship enabled trade networks to form over huge distances.
 During the ninth century banks enabled the drawing of check-in by a bank in Baghdad that could be cashed in Morocco.

 The concepts of welfare and pension were introduced in early Islamic law as forms of Zakat (charity), one of the Five Pillars of Islam, since the time of the Abbasid caliph Al-Mansur in the 8th century.
 The taxes (including Zakat and Jizya) collected in the treasury of an Islamic government was used to provide income for the needy, including the poor, elderly, orphans, widows, and the disabled.
 According to the Islamic jurist Al-Ghazali (Algazel, 1058–1111), the government was also expected to store up food supplies in every region in case of a disaster or famine occurs.
 The Caliphate was thus one of the earliest welfare states, particularly the Abbasid Caliphate.